andresrubianoch10/MovieRapApi/README.md

 - <b>UI</b> layer will host all classes that have an interaction with the user.

+## Data Layer
+- <b>Db</b> directory contain converters that are classes which make factory pattern design to save the info in the database; Dao class that handle all query into local database; finally, entity folder that this are the model of how we are going to save the info in our local database.
+Moreover, this big folder contain MovieDatabase class that will create the database and define our models.

+- <b>Network</b> directory contain three folder like connectivity which will let is know if the device has internet connection; secondly, dataSource package that offers the method we can consume without how to do it, this works like a black box.
+Response folder contain the exactly object is fetched from the server.
+Moreover, ApiMovieService is the class that has all method that we are going to consume from Movie API.

+- <b>Repository</b> directory is the one of the most important folder and classes due to this is the way we are going to fetch the info depends on some values; for example, if the info has been already downloaded, MovieRepository will fetch the info from local database.
+To acomplish this last step, DataSource class offers the info and send it back using Livedata by a new Thread.

+## Internal Layer
+- <b>Exceptions</b> directory contain classes that allows us to handle some no happy path like NO Internet Connection and how to handle these cases.

+- <b>Extensions</b> directory is a new funcionality from kotlin language and let us to add more funcionality into classes that are already created.
+This case, I'm creating a lazyDeferred that let us to call new suspend functions.

+- <b>Glide</b> directory contain a helper class to download images from server or local.

+## UI Layer

+- <b>Adapter</b> directory

+- <b>Base</b> directory

+- <b>Detail Movie</b> directory

+- <b>Popular</b> directory

+- <b>Search</b> directory

+- <b>Top Rated</b> directory

+- <b>Upcoming</b> directory

 ## Architecture
 MVVM Architecture has been implemented on this project.
 My thought is that this design pattern is a better approach in comparison with MVP(Model View Presenter), MVC(Model View Controller) and MVI(Model View Intent) due to this has some advantages that other architecure doesn't.